rememberSoftwares/yacana/README.md

     print(answer)

-# Getting info on the plant to brief the user before hand
+# Getting info on the plant to brief the user beforehand
 def show_plant_information(plant_name: str):
-    # Getting info on the plant from the model's training (should be replaced by a call tool returning accurate plant info based on the name ; We'll see that later.)
+    # Getting info on the plant from the model's training (should be replaced by a call tool returning accurate plant info based on the name; We'll see that later.)
     plant_description: str = Task(
         f"What do you know about the plant {plant_name} ?
 Get me the scientific name but stay concise.", agent1).solve().content